Williams Kastner has an active Environmental Practice Group with extensive experience handling a broad range of matters, including:

 • Natural Resource Damage (NRD) claims

-• Wetlands and habitat evaluation, restoration and mitigation
+• Wetlands and habitat evaluation, restoration, and mitigation

 • Clean Water Act permitting and alleged violations